 - RV parks — especially the popular locations — may have decreased availability during peak holiday seasons.

 - RV travel might add up to longer, more exhausting travel days.

-- Not all locations are RV friendly.
+- Not all pit stops and restaurants are RV-friendly.

 - If you don’t have a vehicle to tow behind your larger Class A or Class C motorhome, you may have to rent a car once you arrive.

 - If you decide to moochdock, you need to be mindful of your tanks.
 You don’t want to freeze or overfill your systems!

 Travel has come roaring back and that means more of us will be venturing out this holiday season.
 Deciding whether to fly or drive depends on the amount of time you have and the type of journey you’re up for.

 Team Outdoorsy is here to help you if you opt for the road trip.
 If you have questions or concerns about your upcoming RV rental, give us a call at 1-877-723-7232, or shoot us an email at firstname.lastname@example.org.